 This manual provides the institutional investors which are members of Eumedion with guidelines for taking part in and voting at the general meetings of the Dutch listed companies.
-This version of the manual is an update of the 2008 Manual.
+This version of the manual is an update of the 2010 Manual.
+The first edition was published in 2004, by the predecessor of Eumedion, the Corporate Governance Research Foundation for Pension Funds (SCGOP).

 The manual consists of three sections.
 The first section contains a summary of the rights of shareholders in Dutch listed companies; this section provides a number of reference points or recommendations for each (standard) item on the agenda for a general meeting, which can be consulted when deciding on voting behaviour and with regard to asking questions during the general meeting.
 The second section contains an overview of shareholders' responsibilities, particularly those of institutional investors who invest in Dutch listed companies.
-Eumedion also provides a number of tools for use in accounting for the implementation of the voting policy.
 The third section comprises a number of practical aspects of casting a vote at the general meetings of Dutch listed companies.

-We hope that this new version of the Corporate Governance Manual will contribute towards further professionalization and greater depth of the voting policy of institutional investors.
-The text of the 2010 manual was closed on 29 July 2010 and will be updated regularly on the basis of new legislation and regulations, best practices and other developments.
+Eumedion hopes that this new version of the Corporate Governance Manual will contribute towards further professionalization and greater depth of the voting policy of institutional investors.
+The text of the 2013 manual was closed on 18 December 2012 and will be updated regularly on the basis of new legislation and regulations, best practices and other developments.